The Goon Show: Background

-Bentine left the show at the end of series 2, citing a desire to pursue solo projects, although there had been an increasing degree of creative tension between him and Milligan.

 Milligan blamed his breakdown and the collapse of his first marriage on the sheer volume of writing the show required.
 His then ground-breaking use of sound effects also contributed to the pressure.
 All this exacerbated his mental instability that included bipolar disorder, especially during the third series.
-The BBC however made sure he was surrounded by accomplished radio comedy writers—Sykes, Stephens, Antrobus, Wiltshire, and Grafton—so many of the problems caused by his ill health were skilfully covered over by composite scripts.
+The BBC however made sure he was surrounded by accomplished radio comedy writers—Sykes, Stephens, Antrobus, Wiltshire, and Grafton—so many of the problems caused by his ill-health were skilfully covered over by composite scripts.

 Many senior BBC staff were variously bemused and befuddled by the show's surreal humour and it has been reported that senior programme executives erroneously referred to it as The Go On Show or even The Coon Show.
 The show's title was inspired, according to Spike Milligan, by Alice the Goon, a character from the Popeye comic.

 Several of the Goons' nonsense songs were recorded in the late 1950s such as the "Ying Tong Song", number 3 in the UK Singles Chart in 1956.
 The radio show had high audience ratings in Britain at its peak; tickets for the recording sessions at the BBC's Camden Theatre (now known as KOKO) in London were constantly over-subscribed and the various character voices and catchphrases from the show quickly became part of the vernacular.
 The series has remained consistently popular ever since, with the show being broadcast weekly by Australia's ABC network as late as 2012.
-The show is also broadcast on BBC Radio 4 Extra.
+The show is also regularly broadcast on BBC Radio 4 Extra.